This piece is based on a talk I gave at the Steambot Explore Workshops in New Orleans this past weekend (May 22-26, 2013).

 Tony’s chest plate generator is designed to keep pieces of shrapnel still lodged in his chest from piercing his heart and killing him.
 We can understand the shrapnel dangerously close to his heart as a symbolic representation of this constant sense of emotional vulnerability and threat: he feels as though his heart is in constant danger of being shot to pieces.

 I do believe that Tony is not the only one out there who feels like this.
-The question I’m still curious about, and plan to explore in the next two posts, is whether or not the following Iron Man films are successful in showing how to further evolve out of this condition.
+The question I’m still curious about is whether or not the following Iron Man films are successful in showing how to further evolve out of this condition.
 Does Tony achieve a feeling of safety and love without that constant sense of being under life threatening attack?
 And is his journey one that others can learn from?

 Artwork by David “Vyle” Levy